banool/recreation-gov-campsite-checker/EMAIL_SETUP.md

    - Generate an App Password for "Mail"
    - Use that 16-character password

+**📱 Phone Notification Tip:** If using the same Gmail account for sender and receiver, use a Gmail alias for the sender to get phone notifications.
+For example:
+- **From:** `youremail+campsites@gmail.com`
+- **To:** `youremail@gmail.com`

+This tricks your phone into treating it as a "new email" and you'll get notifications!

 3. **Add to your shell profile** (optional, to persist across sessions):
 ```bash
 echo 'export CAMPSITE_FROM_EMAIL="your-email@gmail.com"' >> ~/.bashrc